AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 ### Inertia Control

-If inertia is enabled, you can directly manipulate the camera’s motion by setting its velocities.
+If inertia is enabled, you can programmatically manipulate the camera’s motion by setting its velocities.
 These values are applied once per frame during the `update()` method.
 The inertia simulation writes on these values.

 ```swift
 inertialCamera.positionVelocity = CGVector(dx: 0, dy: 0)